Pece17/LinuxServerManagement/README.md

 7. Press ```Next```
 8. Change ```Name``` to ```ubuntumaster```, choose ```Standard (US) keyboard```, and press ```Launch VM```

-Configure the following settings for the fourth instance that will be a Salt Minion Linux workstation that is running CentOS operating system
+Configure the following settings for the fourth instance that will be a CentOS Salt Minion that is running CentOS 7.2 operating system

 1. Choose ```HH01```, ```Template```, and press ```Next```
 2. Choose ```CENTOS7cloudSaltMinidb1dsk1AH``` and press ```Next```